 The first example of text highlights in Divi is my favorite and is fairly popular on modern websites.
 To create a multi-line colored background highlight like this, just add a CSS class inside the module’s Advanced Tab Custom CSS input area.
 In this example, we are using the class “pa-multi-line-highlight.”

-Note that we are using this with an H2 in this example, so just change the H2 in your snippet to whatever you need such as H1, p, span, etc. Copy and paste one of your choice into the Divi>Theme Options>Custom CSS box.
+Note that we are using this with an H2 in this example, so just change the H2 in your snippet to whatever you need such as H1, p, span, etc. Copy and paste one of your choice into your website.

 <span class="pa-callout">EXAMPLE!</span>